-In [25] a quadcopter design was presented that replaced the typically rigid connections between the arms of the quadcopter and the central body with sprung hinges that allow for the arms of the quadcopter to fold downward when low thrusts are produced by the propellers.
+In [26] a quadcopter design was presented that replaced the typically rigid connections between the arms of the quadcopter and the central body with sprung hinges that allow for the arms of the quadcopter to fold downward when low thrusts are produced by the propellers.
 This feature enabled the vehicle to reduce its largest dimension while in projectile motion, allowing the vehicle to fly towards a narrow gap, collapse its arms, and then unfold after traversing the gap.
 In this work we perform two significant design changes.
 First, we remove the springs used to fold the arms, and instead fold each arm by reversing the thrust direction of the attached propeller.
 Second, we change the geometry of the vehicle such that when two opposite arms are folded, the thrust vectors of the associated propellers are offset from one another, allowing for a yaw torque to be produced when the thrust direction of the propellers is reversed.
+This contrasts works such as [27] and [28] which demonstrate the control of quadcopters using only two propellers to produce thrust at the expense of leaving the yaw torque unbalanced, and therefore the vehicle yaw angle uncontrolled.